CONTACT

 These metrics range from generic proxies, such as viewability, to more specific indicators, like lab-based or panel-based eye-tracking, which records consumers’ actual gaze and focus.
 Attention metrics revolve around time – focusing on how long a person views an ad or media and, more specifically, the exact actions they took during that period.

 In the context of advertising, attention metrics are better than impressions because they provide advertisers and publishers with much more accurate and specific information about how people are interacting with their content.
 In essence, it is a more reliable measure of the effectiveness of their advertising campaigns.
-As Google phases out third-party cookies, attention metrics will gain even more relevance in advertising.

 How To Measure Attention?